 A 2 hour Farm Pass is needed to access both our Farmyard (Educational Venue) and Valley Farm (Working Dairy Farm) for a self-guided tour and to meet all the farm animals.
-The farmyard is open daily year round from 9am-3pm with laying hens, goats, sheep, potbellied pigs and peafowl as year-round residents and an engaging outdoor play area.
-Beginning in mid-May and continuing through September, we welcome a wider variety of animals from local farms to our pastures including alpaca, pigs and more.
+The farmyard is open daily year-round and is home to our Farmyard Friends like laying hens, goats, sheep, and peafowl.
+It also has an engaging outdoor play area.
+Beginning in mid-May and continuing through September, we welcome our Summer Farmyard Residents to our pastures, a wider variety of animals from local farms including alpaca, pigs and more.
 In June, July and August of each summer we offer educator led hourly activities in the farmyard, some of which could include hand milking a Holstein cow, collecting chicken eggs or meeting the sheep.
-To learn about different farming methods, animal jobs and products, or ask us your farm animal questions, Contact Education at firstname.lastname@example.org or 207.650.3031.
+To learn about different farming methods, animal jobs and products, or ask us your farm animal questions, Contact Education at email@example.com or 207.650.3031.

-Here are some of the Farmyard Friends you’ll meet any time of year:
+Here are some of the Farmyard Friends you’ll meet all year round:

 Peach came to us in December 2020.
 Her roommate is Francine.
 They were a little nervous when they first met but soon became best friends.
 Peach loves chin and nose scratches.
 She likes the occasional snack as well, either a small handful of grain or some baby carrots.